About Ming Wai Lau Centre for Reparative Medicine

 She earned her MD with a specialisation in Oncology at the University of Ferrara Medical School in Italy.

-Shortly thereafter, Professor Masucci came to Karolinska Institutet, where she earned her doctorate in Tumour Biology and has been studying and working ever since.
+Shortly thereafter, Professor Masucci came to KI, where she earned her doctorate in Tumour Biology and has been studying and working ever since.

 Anders Gustafsson is Dean of Research at Karolinska Institutet and Professor of Periodontology at the Department of Dental Medicine and Dean of Research.
 He earned his dental and doctoral degrees at Karolinska Institutet, and was appointed professor in 2005 when he also became head of the unit for Periodontology and Dental Hygiene.